Chart Color Schemes

 The level of residential development activity in Holtze is very low in comparison to the average area assessed nationally by AreaSearch

-AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, shows Holtze recorded around 2 residential properties granted approval annually.
-Over the past 5 financial years, between FY-21 and FY-25, approximately 13 homes were approved, with no approvals so far in FY-26.
-Despite population decline during this period, development activity has been adequate relative to population changes, which could be beneficial for buyers.
+AreaSearch analysis of ABS building approval numbers allocated from statistical area data indicates Holtze has recorded approximately two residential properties granted approval annually.
+Over the past five financial years, from FY21 to FY25, around 14 homes were approved, with no approvals so far in FY26.

-Recent development in Holtze has been entirely comprised of detached houses, preserving its low density nature.
-The emphasis on detached housing attracts space-seeking buyers.
-Interestingly, developers are building more traditional houses than the current mix suggests (34.0% at Census), indicating continued strong demand for family homes despite density pressures.
-The estimated count of 4340 people in the area per dwelling approval reflects its quiet, low activity development environment.
-Future projections show Holtze adding 434 residents by 2041, according to the latest AreaSearch quarterly estimate.
-At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.
+Interestingly, developers are building more traditional houses than the current mix suggests at Census (34.0%), indicating strong demand for family homes despite density pressures.
+The estimated population per dwelling approval is 2170 people, reflecting the area's quiet, low activity development environment.
+Future projections show Holtze adding 485 residents by 2041, based on the latest AreaSearch quarterly estimate.
+At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting population growth beyond current projections.

 Frequently Asked Questions - Development